Wire protocol

 Setup

 As soon as a connection is established, the client must send to the server a single word containing the protocol version it wishes to use.
+The current protocol version is 1 (in little-endian representation).

 Conversation